 - Podcasts: This is a means by which you can give a voice to your brand.
 Have talk shows and influencers talk about what your brand is doing for their customers.
 You can entertain and educate your audience at the same time via this platform.

-I have covered almost all the concepts and ideas that I have put into use to get my personal brand a social footprint and I still have a long way to go.
+I have covered almost all the concepts and ideas.
+Implemented them to create a social footprint for my personal brand.
+I still have a long way to go.
 Please do remember that your startup is no different from a personal brand.
 The process to make it go social remains the same.
 It all depends on who handles it and the belief they have in what your startup does.
 The more invested a resource is the better the outcome.

 It is not hard to do all of this but it demands a lot of time and constant focus to ensure that you truly become more social.
 Once you do start with this and gain momentum do not quit.
 It would be difficult to obtain that same momentum later if discontinued.